Young Activists Can Sue Government Over Climate Change, Supreme Court Says

 Levi — who was 8 when the lawsuit was first filed — and his mother have been involved in local environmental activism in their home of Satellite Beach, Fla., she said.

-"A lot of people say, why don't you just recycle or ride your bike more, and he does all that," Draheim said.
+"A lot of people say, 'Why don't you just recycle or ride your bike more?'
+And he does all that," Draheim said.
 "It's not working, it's not good enough to just get individuals to do individual small things.
 We need to as a country do much bigger things."